 Tungsten Village: Nederland’s New Neighborhood of Affordable Workforce Housing

-The results are in!
-The Boulder County Housing Authority is pleased to announce the winning submission and community contributors for the “Name it, Ned!” contest.
-A total of 70 respondents voted on six different options, and the clear winner is Tungsten Village!
+The Boulder County Housing Authority in 2018 announced the winning submission and community contributors for the “Name it, Ned!” contest.
+A total of 70 respondents voted on six different options, and the clear winner was Tungsten Village!
 This submission received more than twice as many top votes than the second runner-up.
 Semi-finalist submissions considered for the final round of voting were submitted by:

 - Katie Sylvest